• Home

 • Recipes

-You are here: Home / Baby Boomers - Women Over 50 / Caregiving-grief / Living with an Alcoholic Bent on Self-Destruction
+You are here: Home / Baby Boomers - Women Over 50 / Caregiving-grief / How to Survive Living With an Alcoholic

 It’s sometimes difficult being a positive life-affirming person when you’re cohabitating with an alcoholic who is bent on self-destruction and is trying to do their best to shorten their lifespan.